Skip to main content

 Langflow integrates with the Model Context Protocol (MCP) as both an MCP server and an MCP client.

-This page describes how to use Langflow as an MCP server.
+This page describes how to use Langflow as an MCP server that exposes your flows as tools that MCP clients can use when generating responses.

-For information about using Langflow as an MCP client, see Use Langflow as an MCP client.
+For information about using Langflow as an MCP client and managing MCP server connections within flows, see Use Langflow as an MCP client.

 Prerequisites

-Each Langflow project has an MCP server that exposes the project's flows as tools that MCP clients can use to generate responses.
+Each Langflow project has an MCP server that exposes the project's flows as tools for use by MCP clients.

 MCP server projects page